basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Data-structure.md

 ## Sup Topic Terminologies and Explanations

 ### Linear DS
--  Collection of variables that are of similar data types and it's elements form a linear sequence.
+- Data items are organized sequentially or linearly where data elements attached one after another OR Collection of variables that are of similar data types and it's elements form a linear sequence.

 * **Static Array** is array which you can't change it's size once declared.
   * **1D Array** store single list of elements, can be distinctly accessed by specifying its index.